Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Avicularia means "small bird" in Latin due to an early misconception about a tarantula's preferred diet, but it may as well mean "flat-footed-spider-with-something-odd-about-its-urticating-hair" due to the characteristics of some members of this subfamily.

-For example, take the members of the Avicularia genus: They are tropical arboreal spiders common from the Caribbean to South America and many are commonly sold as "pinktoes," whether or not the tips of their tarsi are pink .
+For example, take the members of the Avicularia genus: They are tropical arboreal spiders common from the Caribbean to South America and many are commonly sold as "pinktoes," no matter what species they are.
 Some, such as Avicularia avicularia, can tolerate each other in a group setting if given enough space, but will kill each other on occasion if there's not enough room or food.
 They're fairly docile, but can move quickly if need be.
 What's really special about most of them and the genera Iridopelma and Pachistopelma is that not only are they the only arboreals with urticating hair, they can't "flick" the hair to make it float off into the air.
 The type of urticating bristles they possess (Type II) must be pressed into its intended target (A. versicolor may differ).

 Also included are the bizzarre Ephebopus tarantulas.
 They have flattened "feet" like arboreal spiders, yet prefer to dig burrows.
 Those "platypus" tarantulas are the only known genus with urticating hair on their pedipalps.